2ynnso/Vix-trading-strategy/README.md

 1. Ensure data files are in the same directory.
 2. Run the Jupyter notebook to reproduce the analysis.

-## Author

-[Your Name] - Demonstrating expertise in quantitative finance, data processing, and strategy development.
+- Demonstrating expertise in quantitative finance, data processing, and strategy development.
 # vix-trading-strategy
 A VIX-based quantitative trading strategy portfolio demonstrating expertise in data collection, preprocessing, and strategic analysis using Python and financial data.
 Includes backtesting with cumulative returns visualization and FF3 alpha verification.
 >>>>>>> origin/main